SHaroonShah/Readme-Developers-Hub---Production/docs/🚚 carrier specific guides/carrier-specific-user-guides/fedex/confirm-fedex-end-user-license-agreement.md

 metadata:
   robots: index
 ---
-After successfully specifying the shipping account details
+After successfully specifying the shipping account details, at the **EULA** stage, read the FedEx end user license agreement and confirm your